Audiveris/audiveris/docs/_pages/advanced/training.md

 (which is either the initially-trained one, or a brand new one if `Reset` was hit).

 Note that training hyper-parameters cannot be directly modified on this interface.
-If really needed, use the `Tools | Options` menu and search for `BasicClassifier`.
+If really needed, we can use the `Tools | Options` menu and search for `BasicClassifier`.
-There you can set amplitude, learningRate, momentum and maxEpochs parameters.
+There we can set amplitude, learningRate, momentum and maxEpochs parameters.

 `Stop` button allows to stop the training before the maxEpochs count has been reached.